 Downtown Denver has come into its own as a fitness mecca in recent years.
 Fitness studios and gyms in Denver have been cropping up left and right.
-You can barely walk down a few blocks in RiNo or LoHi without encountering several downtown Denver workout studios – a yoga spot here, a cycling studio there, a climbing gym yonder.
+You can barely walk down a few blocks in the RiNo or LoHi or Lodo neighborhoods of downtown Denver without encountering several downtown Denver workout studios – a yoga spot here, a cycling studio there, a climbing gym yonder.
 There are now so many excellent Denver fitness clubs that it can leave prospective members overwhelmed.
 Which downtown Denver gym is right for you?
 Let’s review some awesome fitness studios in Denver to help you select the one that suits you best.

-Comparison of Gyms in Downtown Denver in 2021 – Orangetheory v.
+Comparison of Top Fitness Studios in Downtown Denver in 2023 – Orangetheory v.
 F45 v.
 Worth The Fight

 In downtown Denver, you can hardly go a block without encountering a gym or fitness studio.
 Choice is great, but paradoxically too much choice actually leaves us less satisfied with our ultimate choice.
 With that in mind, we have narrowed our review of Denver fitness clubs down to three great options:

 🔸Worth The Fight Boxing & Fitness Studio: Like Orangetheory but with boxing fitness as cardio instead of running/rowing – fun, empowering bootcamp classes incorporating boxing (on your own bag, not sparring!) and high intensity interval training.
 Try it – get 7 days of fitness classes at Worth The Fight Boxing Denver!

 🔸Orangetheory Denver: Heart rate-guided HIIT classes combining running, rowing, and strength training, with the goal of being in the orange zone🧡 for 12 minutes.